itcig/cig-sdk/README.md

 #### Custom https certificate generator
 It's a really good practise to use https in production but only a few people use it in development.
 This makes it harder for people to notice `mixed content` error messages in development.

-While using gdev you won't see any of these:
+While using cig-sdk you won't see any of these:

 ![non-trusted https](https://cloud.githubusercontent.com/assets/5691777/13670188/1b042b48-e6d1-11e5-804e-542781b85ff5.png)